andrewkkan/flantastic/README.md

 Mixture of datasets intended for multi-task training, by combining pre-packaged or custom packaged datasets with prompt templates into a single dataset.

 ## Objective
 Inspired by [Google's SeqIO](https://github.com/google/seqio), and [Google's FLAN usage of SeqIO](https://github.com/google-research/FLAN/tree/main/flan/v2).
 Idea adapted for [HF Transformers training pipeline](https://github.com/huggingface/transformers/tree/main/src/transformers).

 ### Usage
+Below is an example of how to use the `flantastic` decorator to create a mixture of datasets.
 ```
     fm = Flantastic_Mixture(
         mixture_list=[